 Natural Ways To Boost Glutathione Levels

 OK, so how do you raise glutathione levels in your body?
 I read the research so you don't have to.
 This review is science-based.
 No hype.
-Just facts -and I hope its easy to understand too.
+Just facts -and I hope it's easy to understand too.
 Notice not all of these natural methods involves taking supplements.
 Some of these ways don't require taking any supplements at all.

 Regular exercise raises glutathione levels.
 This should come as no surprise as exercise is well known to augment our body's natural antioxidant defenses.
 In one investigation, researchers in New York randomly assigned 80 healthy, unfit people to various exercise programs. (aerobic, strength training or both).
 Some did not exercise as a control group.
 The people worked out 40 minutes a day 3 days a week for 6 weeks.

 Regardless of the type of exercise they performed, everybody had higher glutathione levels than when they began.
-It's important to realize it didn't take a lot of exercise to see these benefits.
+It's important to realize it didn't take a lot of exercises to see these benefits.
 This is good news for those who think they need to do intense exercise like HIIT programs.
 High-Intensity Interval Training (HIIT) is popular and while yes it will raise levels too, it's not needed.

 Several studies have documented yoga can increase glutathione production and reduce free radical damage.
 In one study of Indian Navy recruits, 6 months of yoga training was associated with improved levels.
 In another investigation, 12 weeks of yoga improved glutathione as well as nitric oxide levels.